minh132/call_record/README.md

 # Gunicorn with Uvicorn Workers
 Gunicorn supports working as a process manager and allowing users to tell it which specific worker process class to use.
 Then Gunicorn would start one or more worker processes using that class.
-I use [JMeter](https://jmeter.apache.org/) to test success rate when send many request with resource limit in docker-compose.
-Result when use uvicorn and gunicorn with same config in JMeter, send 2500 request in 2 seconds :
+I use [JMeter](https://jmeter.apache.org/) to test success rate when send many request with resource limit in docker-compose(2 core cpu and 2048m memory) .
+Result when use uvicorn and gunicorn with same config in JMeter, send 2500 request in 2 seconds and set timeout 2s:

 Gunicorn